 To butcher Tolstoy, fast runners are all alike, but slow runners are slow in their own ways.

 I think the best marathon stories come from the middle and back of the packers.
-They are the runners who have often overcome the most to get to the start line.
+They are the runners who have usually overcome the most to get to the start line.

 In many cases, they are the ones who have overcome the most to even start running.

 They often struggle and face the most self-doubt, and they have to stick with that self-doubt the longest on race day.

 They have to fight the pace-ism (to steal a line from Joel Cohen, author of How To Lose A Marathon) of some elitist runners who question the validity of their efforts when their time is slow (which usually means anything slower than they are), or if they had the gall to take walk breaks.